kaikokeke/kaikokeke/packages/shared/devtools/src/lib/any-map/README.md

 # AnyMap

-AnyMap is a helper class for testing use cases where the value is of type `any`.
+AnyMap is a helper class for testing use cases where the value is of type `any` or `unknown`.

 The AnyMap type object contains all the standard Javascript data types in an array called `ANY_MAP`, allowing filtering them using the keywords exposed at the end of the document as full string search, a regular expressions or a function.